Lee Hun Hoe

-Tan Sri Datuk Amar Lee Hun Hoe (李汉和 (李漢和, Lí Hàn-hô, Lei5 Hon3 Wo4, Lǐ Hànhé); 27 September 1925 – 8 July 2005) was a Malaysian lawyer and judge who served as the fourth Chief Justice of Borneo.
+Tan Sri Datuk Amar Lee Hun Hoe (李汉和 (李漢和, Lí Hàn-hô, Lei5 Hon3 Wo4, Lǐ Hànhé); 27 September 1923 – 8 July 2005) was a Malaysian lawyer and judge who served as the fourth Chief Justice of Borneo.

 Early life and education

-Lee was born the eldest son in Alor Setar in the then-British protectorate state of Kedah in 1925 before shortly moving to another British protectorate, the Raj of Sarawak on the island of Borneo, at the age of 1.
+Lee was born the eldest son in Alor Setar in the then-British protectorate state of Kedah in 1923 before shortly moving to another British protectorate, the Raj of Sarawak on the island of Borneo, at the age of 1.
 Growing up in Kuching, Lee would complete his primary and secondary education in 1948.
 After electing to join the government service in 1949, he would serve in the secretariat department for a mere two years before being transferred to the judicial department in 1951.
 Then, he was awarded a Colonial and Development Fund Scholarship to read law at the University of Southampton in the United Kingdom.
 In 1955, Lee graduated from the university with a Bachelor of Laws with honours (LL.B.
 (Hons)).

 Upon graduation, Lee was called to the English Bar at Lincoln's Inn.
 There, he received his postgraduate certificate from the Council of Legal Education and returned to Sarawak thereafter.

 Career

 Following Lee's return from the UK, he served as a stipendiary magistrate from 1956 to 1965.
 Concurrently, he had also acted as Crown Counsel, deputy public prosecutor (DPP) and registrar.
 Later, he was also appointed chairman of the advisory committee from 1962 to 1964.
 Throughout his career, Lee would on various occasions be appointed judicial commissioner whenever a High Court judge was unavailable.

 On 17 May 1965, Lee was promoted to the High Court in Borneo Bench.
 This led to him being appointed as chairman of the Royal Commission of Inquiry (RCI) to look into the practice and administration of the Seremban Town Board.
 After two years as judge, Lee was posted to Sabah on 30 August 1967 to serve as senior puisne judge.
 On 1 January 1974, he was appointed to the office of Chief Justice of Borneo.
-Lee held that office until his retirement on 31 December 1990.
+Lee held that office until his retirement on 31 December 1988, upon turning 65 years of age.
 Lee currently holds the distinction of being the longest serving Chief Justice of the High Court in Borneo, now renamed the High Court in Sabah and Sarawak.